sungnga/instagram-clone-app/README.md

   - The input fields are pre-populated with values coming from the formItem props
   - The input type comes from the type props

+## DEPLOYMENT

+### 31. Deploy app to Heroku:
+- **Create a project on Heroku:**
+  - Login to Heroku with CLI: `heroku login`
+  - Create a Heroku project: `heroku create ngala-instagram-clone`
+  - Link to ngala-instagram-clone app: https://ngala-instagram-clone.herokuapp.com/
+- **Deploy to Heroku:**
+  - Add all files to Git: `git add .`
+  - To commit: `git commit -m "Initial commit"`
+  - Push to Heroku: `git push heroku main`
+  - To restart Heroku app: `heroku restart`
+- **Commit changes to Heroku repo:**
+  - Make sure there's a heroku remote: `git remote -v`
+  - Git add, git commit with a message, and push to: `git push heroku main`